kfiatos/recruitment-task-dp/README.md

 # What was not done :(
 1. Could not test if the Slot->isStale() method is working
-2. Some PHPSTAN errors are there still, fixing them would take more time and I think it can stay like this for now
+2. Some PHPSTAN errors are still there, fixing them would take more time and I think it can stay like this for now

 # What was done:
 1. dockerized
 2. refactored
 3. added as much tests as I could

+# How to start the project:
+just run: `make start` from host and project should build and start the project

+other needed commands can be found in `Makefile`

 # Refactoring & unit testing challenge